 Rubber Tile Flooring

-These materials are often installed without glue and are held in place by their inherent weight and the traction between adjoining pieces.
+Rubber tile flooring materials are often installed without glue and are held in place by their inherent weight and the traction between adjoining pieces.
 However, some lighter products will have adhesive backing in order to provide a firmer hold on the floor and the surface beneath it.

-While these tiles do suffer from the same seam problems that vinyl, cork, and related materials do, the inherent hold between individual pieces that are pressed up against one another can serve to provide a barrier against the downward trespass of unwanted moisture.
+While rubber tiles do suffer from the same seam problems that vinyl, cork, and related materials do, the inherent hold between individual pieces that are pressed up against one another can serve to provide a barrier against the downward trespass of unwanted moisture.
 That allows you to damp mop them with greater confidence, although you still don’t want to completely immerse a rubber floor in water.
 At the same time, the inherent antimicrobial and stain resistant properties of these products mean that cleaning shouldn’t require more than periodic sweeping and or vacuuming to keep them free of debris.